olegabu/starknet-archive-docs/README.md

 }
 ```

-The GraphQL query `daily_mint` was created from a database view with the
+GraphQL query `daily_mint` was created from a database view with the
 same name that sums over `Mint` event arguments grouped by day.
 ```sql
 create view daily_mint(amount0, dt) as